Primo Water FAQ

-You can try to identify and fix the leak with the help from our troubleshooting video.
-Get step-by-step instructions for your top-loading dispenser here, or your bottom-loading dispenser here.
+You can try to identify and fix the leak with the help of our troubleshooting video.
+Get step-by-step instructions for your top-loading dispenser here or your bottom-loading dispenser here.
 For additional assistance, get in touch with our friendly Customer Care team at 866-429-7566.

 Primo Lifestyle is the Answer.
 What’s the Question?

 If you’re asking if there are better options than tap water or how you can start living just a little better, the answers have probably led you here.
 Better water is just the start.
 Join the Primo Lifestyle by visiting www.primowater.com.